ploetz-zeller/symbio-documentation/docs/admin/administration/permissions/permissions-maintenance-extension.md

 Please proceed as follows:

-1. Navigate to __User__ tile and create a new External user, select "Viewer" as Application role; alternatively create an External user group.
+1. Navigate to __User__ tile and create a new External user, select "Viewer" as Application role _(use the "Change permissions" dialog to set that in newer versions of Symbio)_; alternatively create an External user group.

 2. Navigate to __Permission sets__ tile and create an External user-specific permission set, allowing just to open and to show an element.